d2l-ai/d2l-en/chapter_attention-mechanisms/transformer.md

 On the flip side, Transformer differs from the seq2seq with attention model in the following:

 1. **Transformer block**: a recurrent layer in seq2seq is replaced by a *Transformer block*.
-This block contains a *multi-head attention* layer and a network with two *position-wise feed-forward network* layers for the encoder.
+This block contains a *multi-head attention* layer and a *position-wise feed-forward network* with two layers for the encoder.
 For the decoder, another multi-head attention layer is used to take the encoder state.
 1. **Add and norm**: the inputs and outputs of both the multi-head attention layer or the position-wise feed-forward network, are processed by two "add and norm" layer that contains a residual structure and a *layer normalization* layer.
 1. **Position encoding**: since the self-attention layer does not distinguish the item order in a sequence, a positional encoding layer is used to add sequential information into each sequence item.